Find meaning - Kimihia te tikanga

 Chaplaincy - finding meaning and making a difference

 As a chaplain, I prioritise serving and building a Christian community.
 At the heart of such a community is relationships.
 These develop when we share our lives and participate in one another’s success and failure, grief and joy.
 In this shared life, we seek meaning and try to make a difference.

 As someone who tries to follow the Way of Jesus Christ, I believe that our meaning is built on our creation in the image of God.
 This theological bottom line reminds us that every single human has intrinsic value and is unconditionally loved by God.
 This drives my desire to make a difference - to help usher in the Kingdom of God.
 Practically speaking, that could mean anything from discussing the merits of choux pastry over salted caramel brownie to processing the loss of a loved one.
 It is all a privilege.

 Each day I pray: for the world, our community, and myself.
 Then I do what I can to teach, engage people in worship, offer pastoral care, contribute to the Senior Leadership Team, and generally champion our special character.

-Nowadays we talk about spiritual, social and emotional support.
-Although they are related, pastoral care is different from counselling and therapy - and still completely confidential.
-It offers a space for questions; for hearing yourself think aloud; for testing ideas; for grieving and for celebrating.
+Nowadays, we talk about spiritual, social and emotional support.
+Although they are related, pastoral care differs from counselling and therapy and is still completely confidential.
+It offers a space for questions; for hearing yourself think aloud; for testing ideas; for grieving, and for celebrating.